tagtag

 If you've been injured in an accident or on the job, the attorneys of Hach & Rose, LLP have the knowledge, skills, and experience required to hold the party responsible for your injury accountable.

-Last Updated: 02-08-2022
+Last Updated: 07-27-2023

 Written by: Michael A. Rose and Gregory Hach

-construction worker standing on a bunch of rebarA recently-passed bill, Local Law 196, requires all New York City construction workers to attend an additional 40 hours of safety training, and supervisors to attend an additional 62 hours to comply with the bill.
+construction worker standing on a bunch of rebarNew York construction accidents are increasing, which is bad news for workers.
+But a recently-passed bill, Local Law 196, aims to change that.
+It requires all New York City construction workers to attend an additional 40 hours of safety training and supervisors to attend an additional 62 hours to comply with the bill.

-This renewed focus on safety training is vital, especially since a new study shows that construction accidents increased by 17%, and eight workers died in the first half of 2018, more than double the amount of fatalities over the same period in 2017.
+This renewed focus on safety training is vital, especially since a new study shows that construction accidents increased by 17%, and eight workers died in the first half of 2018, more than double the number of fatalities over the same period in 2017.

 In fact, according to the U.S. Department of Labor, in 2016, over 37% of all work-related deaths in NYC were construction workers.
-When workers are not provided the right equipment and safety training, severe injury, or fatal accidents can and will happen.
+When workers are not provided the right equipment and safety training, severe injury or fatal accidents can and will happen.

-Most Common Construction Accidents
+Most Common Accidents

 • Falls from height